wepay/wepay-ios/README.md

 ![alt text](https://static.wepay.com/img/logos/wepay.png "WePay")
 ===========================================================
-WePay's IOS SDK makes it easy for you to accept payments to your mobile application.
-You don't have to worry about PCI compliance because your servers never touch actual credit card data.
+WePay's IOS SDK makes it easy for you to accept payments in your mobile application.
+Using our SDK, you don't have to worry about PCI compliance because your servers never touch actual credit card data.
 User card details are sent to WePay, which sends back a token that your app can send off to your own servers for charge.

 ## Requirements
 - ARC